theopmw/leftfield-clothing/TESTING.md

     - [x] Clicking the 'Read More' button (or the post image) on the Blog Posts page opens the individual blog post page with full details of that blog post.

     - [x] Clicking the 'Back to Blog' button redirects the user back to the Blog Posts Page, displaying all blog posts.

+    - [x] Check that the blog post slug is correctly displayed in the page URL

 ### As an Admin I Would like to: